 Earlier this month, the House Judiciary Committee approved the USA Liberty Act.
 If you only read the title, you might assume that this was a positive thing.
-Unfortunately, the title is more of a bad joke than an honest representation.
+Unfortunately, the title is more of a bad joke than an honest representation especially where privacy is concerned.

 To understand the Liberty Act, a little background understanding is required.
 Generally speaking, domestic surveillance in the US requires probable cause and a warrant, meaning that a certain amount of due process is required before various law enforcement agencies can monitor individuals.
 For foreign intelligence, a separate set of rules apply – the Foreign Intelligence Surveillance Act (FISA) which was passed in 1978.
 However, this act still requires a warrant for surveillance of people inside the US – it must be shown that they are connected to a foreign power or threat.